CogentRedTester/mpv-scripts/README.md

 ## syncplay-compat
 Changes some settings to work well with [Syncplay](https://syncplay.pl/).
 Currently designed to provide support for local playlists.

-# Modified scripts:

-## autoload
-Exactly the same as the script available [here](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua)

-However, instead of loading automatically it only loads when a keybind is pressed (Ctrl+f8 by default)

 # Other scripts

 [betterchapters](https://github.com/mpv-player/mpv/issues/4738#issuecomment-321298846)